World junior champion Zohri becomes face of Indonesia's Games

 His only request came in 2017 when he was invited to train with the national team and he asked his sister for a loan of 400,000 rupiah ($27.75) to buy some spikes.

-Zohri's success has made him the country's most recognizable athlete and means he can command significantly more than that modest amount for endorsements.
+Zohri's success has made him the country's most recognisable athlete and means he can command significantly more than that modest amount for endorsements.

 As Indonesia Athletics's business head Tigor Tanjung explained, these deals can sometimes cause Zohri some bewilderment.